The Historic Buildings of Maidstone

-Concerns were raised in 2018 when ingress was detected in one of Maidstones more prominent landmarks.
+In August 2019 Rochester Building and Damp commenced an ongoing contract to inspect, document and report on a number of Maidstone’s Historic Buildings.
+Concerns were raised in 2018 when ingress was detected in one of Maidstone’s more prominent landmarks.
 It was decided that as opposed to calling on the services of a timber and damp business on an ad hoc basis, it would be a far more prudent option to maintain consistent monitoring and report on any deterioration.

 Below: The ornate bays, parapets and facade of Maidstone Library.
 An often overlooked example of late 18th Century architectural opulence.